deanebarker/contentful-webhook-server/README.md

         // Do something here
     }

+the `WebhookBinding` attribute takes a topic by default, with an option second argument for the name.

+Bindings can be stacked.
+The same method will register once for every `WebhookBinding` provided:

+    [WebhookBinding("ContentManagement.Entry.publish")]
+    [WebhookBinding("ContentManagement.Entry.unpublish")]
+    public static WebhookHandlerLogEntry DoSomething(WebhookEventArgs e)

+Inside the method, the name/topic for which the handler is executing is accessible via the `ActiveHandler` property on the `WebhookEventArgs` object:

+    e.ActiveHandler.ContentfulTopic
+    e.ActiveHandler.ContentfulName

-Before use, this method must be "discovered."
+Before use, this method must be "registered."
 The easiest way is to call the global auto-register method in `Application_Start`:

     WebhookDispatcher.AutoRegisterHandlers();